Moet-be-Kier | Iron Man

 This post is also available in: Italiano

-I met Africa, the real Africa, the dirty, colourful, intoxicating, stinking Africa.
+I met Africa, the real one, the dirty, colorful, heady and smelly one.

 And the first time it happened in Cameroon.
 I landed late at night and without luggage at the airport in the capital Yaoundé.
 After a long wait at the delivery belts next to other sweaty and puzzled travellers, we were told from a small camping table marked Lost&Found that our luggage had been left (lost?) in Douala during the technical stopover a few hours earlier.
 Or at least that’s what the big lady standing there in front of us implied, unconvinced and sleepily.